-Following Honorable Discharge from the Army, Dr. Otto returned to Hawaii and completed a Medical Retina fellowship at the Retina Institute of Hawaii, where he continues to practice as a Medical Retina Specialist, taking care of Macular Degeneration and Diabetic Retinopathy patients on the Big Island.
+Following Honorable Discharge from the Army, Dr. Otto returned to Hawaii and completed a Medical Retina fellowship at the Retina Institute of Hawaii, where he continues to practice as a Medical Retina Specialist, taking care of Macular Degeneration and Diabetic Retinopathy patients on Maui and the Big Island.

-Dr. Otto is also an advocate for the medical use of marijuana and has been working with the Hawaii State Legislature since 2012 in an effort to advance changes in Hawaii’s Medical Use of Cannabis Program that will improve patient care and protect patient rights.
+Dr. Otto is also an advocate for the medical use of cannabis and has been working with the Hawaii State Legislature since 2012 in an effort to advance changes in Hawaii’s Medical Use of Cannabis Program that will improve patient care and protect patient rights.
 He was also a member of the Hawaii Dispensary Task Force, and currently provides Written Certifications in compliance with state law for qualifying patients who wish to enroll in Hawaii’s Medical Use of Cannabis Program.

 Before medical school, Dr. Otto worked with the Scheuer Research Group in the Department of Chemistry at the University of Hawaii at Manoa in Honolulu, HI, using HPLC and NMR to isolate bioactive compounds from marine organisms, and at Wyeth-Ayerst Labs, in Nyack, NY, performing chemical synthesis of mitroxantrone and methotrexate reference standards.